- Campus Recreation

 Our Mission

-The Wellness Resource Center offers intentional learning opportunities to promote student well-being and cultivate community.
+The Wellness Resource Center offers intentional learning opportunities to promote exploration and meaningful connection.

-The Wellness Resource Center team is committed to offering creative and innovative programs that give students an opportunity to learn and grow.
+The Wellness Resource Center team is committed to offering creative and innovative programs that create space for students to learn and grow.
 Our services include:

-- Educational workshops facilitated by HEART Certified Peer Educators.
+- Educational workshops facilitated by Certified Peer Educators, who are trained undergraduate student leaders.

-- Organizing campus events such as WalkTU, Self-Care Fair, LoveTU, and the Clothesline Project.
+- Organizing campus events such as WalkTU, Self-Care Fair, and the Clothesline Project.

-- Offering free safer sex products (such as condoms and latex dams).
+- Offering free safer sex products to currently enrolled students.

-- Providing individual wellness consultations with our professional staff.
+- Providing individual educational wellness consultations with our professional staff.

 - Coordinating with other Temple departments to promote a healthier campus environment.